 It’s been 50 years since Brian Wilson unleashed Pet Sounds on the public.
 And it’s still causing waves today as to its merits.
 Just recently “comic” (and I use the term loosely) Jay Mohr tweeted, “Let’s all stop pretending ‘Pet Sounds’ by the Beach Boys is anything other than goat vomit terrible.”

 Yes, there are still some out there who don’t appreciate what Brian Wilson did.
 (There are even people who don’t like the Beatles.)
 After several years of making surf music (“Surfin’, “Surfin’ Safari”, “Surfin’ USA”) and cars (“Little Deuce Coupe,” “409”), Brian aimed to do something different – very different.
 He employed classical musicians.
 He wrote out parts on music staff ledger.
 He rehearsed over and over until the session musicians got it just the way he wanted it – to the beat.
 And to get rid of the surfin’/car motif, he collaborated with Tony Asher, who wrote the lyrics to most of the songs.
-The lyrics were deeply personal, showing a vulnerability that Brian felt personally.
+The lyrics were deeply personal, showing a vulnerability that Brian felt.

 This was a different sounding Beach Boys, and once the band got back from touring Japan without Brian, they were shocked at the sound.
 Mike Love, not surprisingly, hated it and wanted to go back to singing about fast cars.
 But Brian pushed for the new sound, and the record was released on May 18, 1966.

-This was Brian’s tour de force.
+Pet Sounds was Brian’s tour de force.
 “Wouldn’t It Be Nice”, the most Beach Boys-sounding song, was ranked number 7 among Pitchfork Magazine’s 200 Greatest Songs of the 1960s.
 Its flip side, the amazing “God Only Knows,” was the greatest song ever written, according to Beatle Paul McCartney.
 High praise indeed.

 The rest of the album takes some getting used to.
 It’s eclectic, with classical instruments laden throughout, but its sweeping melodies and Beach Boy harmonies are still present.
 In “Pet Sounds,” Wilson started a rivalry with the Beatles, who wanted to outdo what Brian had done.
 In essence, he forced them to make “Sergeant Pepper.”
 (Brian was so blown away by “Sergeant Pepper” that his follow-up effort, “Smile,” drove him to a nervous breakdown and wasn’t finished for almost 40 years.)